urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 These datasets will  be used for parameter variation and plotting only.
 In particular, for later **2D plotting** of the effects of parameter variation, only **2 variables** of the iris dataset can be used.

 However, as seen in the previous section, this selection is very much at the expense of detection accuracy.
-Therefore, it is not useful to make predictions with this subset of data - it is not necessary to divide it into a training and a test data set.
+Therefore, it is not useful to make predictions with this subset of data - it is not necessary to divide it into a training and a test dataset.

 ```python tags=[]
 # copy only 2 feature columns